-During the time you are waiting for the Form I-130, Petition for Alien Relative, to be approved, your child could reach age 21, making him or her an adult be immigration law.
+During the time you are waiting for the Form I-130, Petition for Alien Relative, approval, your child could reach age 21, making him or her an adult by immigration law.
 At one time this adversely affected the petition and wait time.

 Congress recognized that many beneficiaries were "aging out" because of large backlogs and long processing times for visa petitions.
 On August 6, 2002, the Child Status Protection Act (CSPA) came into affect.
 CSPA is designed to protect a beneficiary’s immigration classification as a child when he or she ages out due to excessive processing times.